Hong Kong: Police arrest 6 over 'seditious publications' | DW | 28.12.2021

 Police were also searching the homes of Chan's colleagues from Stand News, according to Kong.

-In a Wednesday press release, Hong Kong police said that they had conducted a search against an "online media company in Kwun Tong," deploying over "200 uniformed and plainclothes police officers."

-Eric Lai, Hong Kong law fellow at Georgetown University's Center for Asian Law, told DW that the arrest would be a "dangerous precedent" as the government can arrest people "retroactively."
+Eric Lai, Hong Kong law fellow at Georgetown University's Center for Asian Law, told DW that the arrests would be a "dangerous precedent" as the government can arrest people "retroactively."

 "The charge of seditious publication was also used to charge the unionists who published the children's book a few months ago," Lai said.